jhinmainksta/drone/docs/en/camera.md

 rospy.spin()
 ```

 > **Note** Image processing may take significant time to finish.
 This can cause an [issue](https://github.com/ros/ros_comm/issues/1901) in rospy library, which would lead to processing stale camera frames.
-To solve this problem you need to use `long_callback` decorator from `clover` library, as in the example above.
+To solve this problem you need to use `long_callback` decorator from `drone` library, as in the example above.

 #### Limiting CPU usage